negligence-master/AtoRov/README.md

 - you can find all the code in code folder!
   - here's a quick view at what's in that folder.
   - main.ino is main code, **please comment the code!**
+  - pixy_param.prm is fine-tuned parameter. you can explain what you change in param_update_log.txt.
   - rough.ino is pseudo code, you can also view it [here](https://docs.google.com/document/d/1YSSXJ3OUwgdDNNxMu8pstoW31_rIilNodYSdIQzhhe8/edit?usp=sharing)
   - idea.txt is for new ideas. add findings, ideas here!
 - you can find all the documentation for our project in the document folder